czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 Easy to promise pensions, but unpopular politically to raise taxes to cover these pensions

-LESSON: Private annuity invests premiums that come in, create investments that can pay dividends
+Private annuity invests premiums that come in, create investments that can pay dividends

 Social security doesn't invest in anything.
 Gov bonds in social security only promise to pay money collected from future taxpayers (no wealth is created)